Skip to main content

 Overview

-Assets are static files like images, fonts, videos, and icons used in your projects.
-Tesslate Studio provides easy asset management and optimization.
+Assets are static files such as images, fonts, videos, and icons used in your Tesslate Studio projects.
+The platform provides upload, organization, and storage capabilities backed by S3-compatible object storage, with metadata tracked in the ProjectAsset database model.

 Asset Types